AdamSobieski/Foundation/Notes/Graph-based Selectors.md

 ## Binding

-A `:as(--variable-name)` syntax could be used to bind a node or edge to a variable instance.
+A `:as(--variable-name)` syntax cam be used to bind nodes and edges to variable instances.

 ## The Semantic Web